foeLe/Software-Engineering-project-Spring-22/README.md

         - for GitHub Desktop, the project is saved  under: /../Documents/GitHub/(project name)
         - install python3.
         - install websockets with the following command: python pip install websockets
-Once the install is computed you can run the script with the following command:
-    `python trafficGenerator.py`
     1) 'heroku login'
         - 'syhong@uark.edu' (email)   'laser-tag-11' (password)
     2) 'heroku git:remote -a team-11-app'